sofwerx/weekly-activity-report/documentation/bridgette/war.md

 ### Big Three

-- Collected Weekly Activity Report information
+- Learned how to use github

-- Created tables and edited information for the annual report
+- Collected War information for all interns

-- Continued documentation processes by detailing resources used and actions taken in the Drone project
+- Continued learning about the BOUS and ROS systems

 ### Objective

-Utilize technical writing skills to meet various needs within SOFWERX
+Learn Github and Goggle Data Studio to create Activity Reports

 ### Work I Did

-Documented progress of Cyber projects, scanned Slack Channels and Asana for required information, created tables to be used in the annual report
+Read over ROS material looking for code to use on the BOUS Project.
+Practiced using google data studio creating reports preping for my assignment.

 ### Meetings
-  - Weekly Friday Review meeting with David
+  - Kickstart Meeting with Sam and David for the Activity Reports
-  - Semi-weekly meetings with Emil (Mon, Thurs)
+  - Weekly Mentor Meeting with David
-  - Met with Tony to go over needs for annual report
+  - Met with Megan to learn the WAR info
-  - All Hands SWX meeting

 ### Follow up

 - Report on intern/project progress
-- Create website that organizes our past projects
+- Continue learning Google Data Studio
-- Meet with Sam to collect information on SOFWERX projects fo
+- Meet with Sam weekly to see if my Reports fit the business needs